 What are mothballs and how are they used?

-Mothballs are solid pesticides that slowly release a vapor to kill and repel moths, their larvae, and other insects from stored clothing and fabric.
+Mothballs are solid pesticides that slowly release a vapor to kill and repel moths, their larvae, and other insects in stored clothing and fabric.
 Mothballs are sometimes used to repel snakes, mice, and other animals.
 Using mothballs in this way is not recommended and can be harmful to pets, children, and the environment.

-Why are mothballs toxic to dogs?
+Why are mothballs poisonous to dogs?

 Mothballs contain a high concentration of insect repellent.
 Poisoning most commonly occurs when dogs ingest mothballs.
-Cats are more sensitive to their toxic effects, but dogs are more likely to ingest mothballs due to their curious nature.
+Cats are more sensitive to their harmful effects, but dogs are more likely to ingest mothballs due to their curious nature.
 Long-term exposure to mothball fumes can harm pets and people.

-Mothballs containing camphor, an essential oil, have a low risk of poisoning with stomach upset being the most common sign.
+“Old-fashioned” naphthalene mothballs are the most poisonous type of mothball.
+Ingestion of naphthalene mothballs can cause gastrointestinal upset and, less frequently, anemia, neurologic signs, and kidney or liver damage.
+Modern PDB mothballs are less toxic but can still cause illness, especially when ingested.
+Ingestion of PDB mothballs commonly results in gastrointestinal upset, neurologic signs, and rarely, kidney or liver damage.
+Mothballs containing camphor, an essential oil, have a low risk of poisoning, with stomach upset being the most common sign.
 Large ingestions, however, can result in stimulation of the nervous system and possible seizures.

 As little as one mothball could poison a dog.
 The toxic dose depends on the size of your pet, the size of mothball, the type of mothball, and whether the mothball was ingested, or if the pet was only exposed to the fumes.